 4. Be patient and caring

-Studying abroad, you might face more quarrels and disagreements during your time away.
-Arguing is healthy for relationships, but you might find that they become quite different when you are separated.
-The trick is that separation itself can become a subtle reason for your fights.
+While studying abroad and maintaining an overseas long-distance relationship, you might face more quarrels and disagreements during your time away.
+Arguing is healthy for relationships, even when it comes to long-distance relationship grad school, but you might find that they become quite different when you are separated.
+The thing is that it might be the separation itself which can become a subtle reason for your fights.
 Whenever you find yourself arguing, try to understand what is the root of the argument.
 Try not to make things even worse.

 Learn to express your feelings clearly and discuss problems in detail.
 Explain what disappoints you instead of blaming your partner for everything.
 Competing accusations will make your quarrels really nasty and destructive.